 Just as we have in the past with the bird flu, swine flu, Ebola, zika, or regular influenza; we will follow our Pandemic Plans if we experience an outbreak.
 The State Office of Emergency Management (OEM) and the Department of Health (DOH) assist counties in maintaining a Pandemic Response Plan in the event of an outbreak.
 This plan is tested yearly, most notably at the Point of Distribution (POD).

 State and Local Officials have regular discussions on the current status of the virus; locally, in the United States, and Worldwide.
 The South Dakota Healthcare Coalition is monitoring supplies at each hospital in the state.
 They have caches of supplies in place throughout the state, with one of the regional caches in Mitchell.
 Locally, Avera’s infectious disease team is strictly following CDC guidelines and meeting regularly with DOH and CDC to follow best practices as described by the CDC.
-Local Officials and Avera have been meeting weekly to discuss the current situation of cases in Davison County, as well as surrounding counties.
+Local Officials and Avera routinely discuss the current situation of cases in Davison County, as well as surrounding counties.
 We consistently monitor the surge plan, which Avera has routinely tested.

 Davison County is a member of the 211 Helpline Center, which is assisting in the response to COVID-19 issue in our state.
 Residents can call 211 or go to helpcenter.org for non-emergency calls, which will free up staff at the 911 Center and the local hospital and clinics.